springernature/frontend-playbook/practices/managing-node-projects.md

 [`npm ci` is also much quicker than `npm install`](https://docs.npmjs.com/cli/ci.html#description) if the `./node_modules` directory is not present (such as in a CI environment).

 This is the method we recommend for installing dependencies when authoring node _applications_.

-### Using the right version of node

-When authoring libraries you're probably supporting multiple versions of node, so you're not required to use a specific version when installing (as long as the version is supported by your library).

-When authoring node applications, and therefore using `npm ci`, it is important to specify a version of node to use.
-If you don't use the same version of node when running `npm ci`, the versions of dependencies specified in the `package-lock.json` may be incompatible with the version of node you are currently using and you may get installation errors.

 ### How to specify the version of node to use